A-725-K/AdventOfCode/2025/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 11
+After 2 very though days, something more manageable.
+I was quite fast to get to the first star, and then I slowed down a bit to get to the second.
+First I've tried a naive search approach, exploring both "regular" DFS and BFS, but that was leading me nowhere since the real input was built in such a way that the path was building up quite quickly and traversing the whole tree would've taken billions of years.
+In these kind of problems, thanks to the experience I grew playing AoC, it became clear very soon that I needed to find a way to prune a number of results.
+By printing the queue while crunching the non-optimized version of the algorithm I've noticed that it would've been possible to disregards entire paths if they were not leading nowhere.
+After Googling a bit, it seemed pretty obvious that the technique to use was the `backtracking`.
+It was fairly easy to adapt a recursive DFS algorithm to this new approach.
+Eventually the whole solutions runs in ~15s, but it is good enough to compute the result before the Sun goes out and the Earth stops spinning :) All in all, I was pretty satisfied, even though it took a bit to figure out the correct way to implement the idea I had in mind.
+Almost there!

 # Day 10
 Incredible problem!
 I could not believe I had been able to solve the first part of today's riddle all by myself :D This denoted a slight improvement in my problem solving ability :)